janvitos/llama-cpp-swap-installer-updater-ps/README.md

 - Internet connection (for downloading binaries from GitHub)
 - `.gguf` model files (if you want to configure llama-swap)

-> For CUDA builds of llama.cpp: an NVIDIA GPU and the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) installed.
+> For CUDA builds of llama.cpp: an NVIDIA GPU with up-to-date drivers is required.
+The necessary CUDA runtime DLLs are downloaded automatically alongside the build — no separate CUDA Toolkit installation needed.

 ---